 Most spatulas are resistant to acids and heat, making them suitable for use with a range of substances.

 9. Magnifying glass

 This common laboratory apparatus produces a magnified image of an object.
-It's basically a convex lens in a frame with a handle.
+Magnifying glass basically a convex lens in a frame with a handle.

 10. Spring balance

 It is also referred to as a Newton meter.
-The scale is used to measure the weight of an object by the tension of a spring.
+The spring balance is used to measure the weight of an object by the tension of a spring.
 It consists of a spring on one side and a hook on the other.